Chicken tikka kebab skewers in an Indian yoghurt marinade are perfect rolled in a chapati, served as a starter or stirred through a curry.

 - Kitchen knife.

-- Weighing scales and or measuring cups and spoons.
+- A combination of weighing scales, measuring cups and spoons.

 - Skewers, I personally prefer bamboo skewers with a square profile.

-- A quick read meat thermometer, optional but recommended.
+- A quick-read meat thermometer, optional but recommended.

 - Blow torch, again optional.